 Probation Period: Thai law does not explicitly mention probationary periods.
 It does state that severance must be paid to employees who have worked for 120 days or more.
-Thus, in order to avoid paying it, many employers set probation period of up to 119 days.
+Thus, to avoid paying it, many employers set a probation period of up to 119 days.

 Severance Pay: An employee can be terminated without a specific cause.
 The severance pay in Thailand is as follows –

 Types of Business: Partnership, Limited Companies, Joint Ventures, Representative Office, Branch Office, International Headquarters, Regional Offices.

 Co-working Cost: There are numerous co-working spaces to choose from, especially in Bangkok.
 They offer facilities like meeting rooms, printers, copiers, event spaces, and good Wi-Fi connections.

 A hot desk ranges anything from ฿289 to ฿350 per day.
 A person can take a weekly or a monthly membership to book a place.
 Monthly membership ranges between ฿3600 to ฿6500.